wp-plugins/resume-submissions-job-postings/readme.txt

 == Upgrade Notice ==
+= 2.1 =
+Admins can now download single submissions as a PDF

 = 2.0 =
 User can upload attachments
-Admin can download submission list to CSV and single submissions to PDF Admin can customize the state list
+Admin can download submission list to CSV
+Admin can customize the state list
 Admin can bulk delete submissions and job postings